sonamsingh11/angular-task/README.md

 2. Create a new page, a profile list.
 Pull in 10 random profiles to populate this list, storing them in the state, and make each profile list item clickable, sending the user to a user details page with that user data.
 The user profile page route should be adjusted to take an optional id param, which if missing will show a random user (step 1)

 The UI is up to you, although it is recommended to use Angular Material components.

+# Candidate Matt Irwin Responses

+Initial readthrough...

+---

+I did give myself a NGRX crash course yesterday but still had to do a lot of reading and theory is not practice...

+For sure I don't fully understand ngrx yet but figured out hooking services through effects(?) at least in a rough way.
+My rough plan:

+    1. Before messing with NGRX - make a standard service to randomuser API and verify
+    2. Figure out how to feed this service into the current ngrx store and profile
+    3. Make the new profile list page
+    4. update service/store for new page as needed
+    5. send list page link to profile page

+## Final thoughts

+Got this to work, but have more to learn.
+As I was coming to a close I was trying to figure out how to have the profile detail page load from the service if it hadn't been loaded from data in the list.
+Some googling turned up this can be done through the service or the effects side (with opinions on both) but ran out of time.
+Think I would have tried the service path as it seemed easier and more maintainable.